 “We needed to have scenes where people could be talking extensively, and it would get personal.
 We thought a therapy scene might be good for something like that.
 And then the other idea that we thought would be interesting was confinement — if people were stuck somewhere and they couldn’t leave, that might lead to some tension,” Bloomberg added.

 The idea of putting soldiers at the focus and playing with their memories came from a real thing.
 “We found an article about a real therapy that they use in which they call up a traumatic memory, and then they administer a medicine that helps them restore the memory in a less damaging way.
-And we thought, ‘That’s an interesting idea’, so we fictionalized the medicine a little bit so that it actually deletes the memories,” he said.
+And we thought, ‘That’s an interesting idea,’ so we fictionalized the medicine a little bit so that it actually deletes the memories,” he said.

-The writing team also gave more weightage to Carrasco’s story, changed Audrey’s role, and added more details in Colin and Heidi’s relationship.
-For the most part, the first season stayed true to the podcast, but for the second season, the show turned into a very different direction.
+The writing team also gave more weightage to Carrasco’s story, changed Audrey’s role, and added more details to Colin and Heidi’s relationship.
+For the most part, the first season stayed true to the podcast, but for the second season, the show turned in a very different direction.
 In the podcast, the second season has Heidi looking for Walter.
 However, that part of her journey is concluded in the Season 1 finale of the TV show.
 The extended story of Season 2 veers away from the original.

 Read More: Homecoming Season 1 Recap